qazimsajjad/qazimsajjad.github.io/index.md

 <a id="Biography-page" class="anchor" href="#biography-pages" aria-hidden="true"><span class="octicon octicon-link"></span></a>Welcome to Muhammad Sajjad Homepage</h2>
 <div style="text-align: justify; display: block; margin-right: auto;">

 I am an Associate Professor at the Department of Computer Science, Islamia College Peshawar (Public Sector University), Khyber Pakhtunkhwa, Pakistan.
-I'm also the Founder and Head of Digital Image Processing Lab.
+I'm also the Founder and Head of <span style="color:blue">Digital Image Processing Lab</span>.
 Previously, I was a leading researcher on the ALAMEDA project at NTNU Norway.

-<br><strong>In academia</strong>, I maintain strong research collaborations with international institutions, particularly with the Intelligent Media Lab at Sejong University, Seoul, where I remotely supervise PhD and MS students on computer vision and deep learning projects.
+<br><strong>In academia</strong>, I maintain strong research collaborations with international institutions, particularly with the Intelligent Media Lab at Sejong University, Seoul, South Korea, where I remotely supervise PhD and MS students on computer vision and deep learning projects.
 I also collaborate with researchers at NTNU Norway on advanced computer vision applications.
 My research spans multiple domains including medical image analysis, video summarization, content-based retrieval, and multimodal vision-language models, with over 7,900 citations and an h-index of 43.

 <h2>
 <a id="education" class="anchor" href="#education" aria-hidden="true"><span class="octicon octicon-link"></span></a>Education</h2>